- What is gluten?

 Others can never eat it again.

-The stricter you are, the more likely your immune system will extinguish/forget to react.
+The stricter you are, the more likely your immune system will forget to react (extinguish the immunological memory).

-Every time your immune system sees gluten, it increases antibody levels (I always picture Mario Brothers “re-upping” and earning an extra life).
+Every time your immune system sees gluten, it increases antibody levels (I always picture Mario “re-upping” and earning an extra life.
+Cha-ching!).

 But you don’t have to take my word for it.
 Check out this episode of the Doctor’s Farmacy where Dr. Mark Hyman discusses Is Gluten-Free A Fad Or Is Gluten A Real Threat To Our Health? with dietitian Maggie Ward.